 Dr. Burkett is the Chief Scientist for Climate and Land Use Change (CLU).
 In this role, she provides scientific leadership and guidance for several USGS programs, including the Land Change Science Program, Land Remote Sensing Program, National Climate Change and Wildlife Science Center, Climate Research and Development Program, Carbon Sequestration assessments, and the Earth Resources Observation and Science Center.
 She serves as Co-Chair of the US Global Change Research Program, which is comprised of 13 federal science agencies that are charged with implemenitng the US Global Change Research Act of 1990.

 Career History and Highlights

 Dr. Burkett has published extensively on the topics of climate change, sea level rise, and low-lying coastal zones.
-She was a Lead Author of the United Nation's Intergovernmental Panel on Climate Change (IPCC) Third, Fourth, and Fifth Assessment Reports (2001, 2007, and 2014) and the IPCC Technical Paper on Water (2008), and of several U.S. National Assessments of climate change impacts produced by the U.S. Global Change Research Program.
+She was a Lead Author of the United Nation's Intergovernmental Panel on Climate Change (IPCC) Third, Fourth, and Fifth Assessment Reports (2001, 2007, and 2014) and the IPCC Technical Paper on Water (2008), and of all three U.S. National Assessments of climate change impacts produced by the U.S. Global Change Research Program.
 Additionally, Dr. Burkett has published numerous journal articles, books, and reports that address climate change impacts and potential adaptation strategies.
 She is a Senior Editor of the journal Regional Environmental Change and serves on the Editorial Board of the journal Ethics in Science and Environmental Politics.
 She has been appointed to over 60 Commissions, Committees, Science Panels and Boards during her career.

 Dr. Burkett has a doctoral degree in forestry from Stephen F. Austin State University in Nacogdoches, Texas.